Fiserv/Commerce-Hub/docs/Resources/Guides/Stored-Credentials.md

 titles: Request, Response
 -->

-Example of a charge payload request using `storedCredentials`.
+Example of a Mastercard charge payload request using `storedCredentials`.

 ```json
 {